Move Safe Banner

 • Implement safety policies and projects in a timely and cost-effective manner which provides the greatest impacts to all of Gaithersburg's communities

-Gaithersburg's mission is to ensure everyone, no matter their transportation option of choice, age, or ability, can Move Safe and reach their desired destinations unharmed.
+Gaithersburg's mission is to ensure that everyone, no matter their transportation option of choice, age, or ability, can Move Safe and reach their desired destinations unharmed.

 The Core Objectives of Move Safe Gaithersburg

-Identify key factors which cause crashes and influence their severity
+Identify key factors which cause crashes and influence their severity.

 Process